-Methylcobalamin Form of Vitamin B12 Should be Chosen Over Cyanocobalamin Form
+Why Should Methylcobalamin Form of Sublingual Vitamin B12 Be Chosen Over Cyanocobalamin Form?

-Pharmacists at Biosense Pharmacy suggest that methylcobalamin should be chosen over cyanocobalamin whenever possible.
+Pharmacists at Biosense Clinical Pharmacy suggest that sublingual methylcobalamin should be chosen over cyanocobalamin whenever possible

-Methylcobalamin on the other hand is the active form of vitamin B12 which is readily available for the body to utilize without the need of conversion.
-Compared with cyanocobalamin, it appears that methylcobalamin is better absorbed and retained in higher amounts within the body tissues.
-In simple terms, they are used much more effectively and efficiently by the body.
-In general, methylcobalamin is used primarily in the liver, brain and nervous system.
-It should be the first form of vitamin B12 to use to optimize nervous system health with vitamin supplementation.
+Biosense clinical team, Lisa continued, “methylcobalamin, on the other hand, is the active form of vitamin B12 which is readily available for the body to utilize without the need of conversion.
+Compared with oral form of cyanocobalamin, methylcobalamin is better absorbed and retained in higher amounts within the tissues.
+In simple terms, they are used much more effectively and efficiently by the body.”

 Methylcobalamin B12 should be chosen over cyanocobalamin B12